-As the mom of two (soon to be three!) young children, I can tell you that Tunisia is a fantastic place to visit with kids.
+As the mom of three young children, I can tell you that Tunisia is a fantastic place to visit with kids.
 With sprawling Roman ruins, jungle-like desert oases, Star Wars film sites, and of course, warm, sandy beaches, Tunisia is the place to come to make memories your kids will talk about for the rest of their lives.

 Of course, as a parent, there are a few practical questions that are always top-of-mind when traveling with children.
 Below are answers to some of the most common ones and a few additional tips for traveling in Tunisia with kids.

 Have a question I didn’t answer?
 Feel free to contact us.
-(And stay tuned for an upcoming post on what to do with kids in Tunisia!)
+(And check out our post on what to do with kids in Tunisia!)

 1. Is it safe?

 Travelers to Tunisia should always follow the travel advice issued by their home countries.
 (For a more extensive look at safety in Tunisia, check out our blog post, “Is Tunisia Safe in 2019?”)
 But speaking from experience, I can tell you that I feel just as safe in the major cities and tourist areas of Tunisia as I do in any other European or U.S. city — and sometimes safer!
 As in any other country, a little bit of common sense and cultural know-how (more on that below) goes a long way.
 And if you’re traveling with a guide, they’ll make sure to steer clear of areas that are less friendly to tourists.

 The most pressing question on many parents minds when traveling to an unfamiliar place with kids is “What am I going to feed them?”
 But fear not!
 Tunisia has a variety of options to please even the pickiest palate.